 Another important print characteristic is trust.
 Most people still trust printed information more than what they see on screen.
 Even younger people see print as more trustworthy, finds a Kantar MilwardBrown survey of Generations X, Y and Z.

 Print is not only a trusted medium, it is also capable of creating a subtle form of communication through the sheer endless freedom of design.
-Many marketers value the many levels a printed direct mail piece can create a connection to the recipient.
+Many marketers value the many ways a printed direct mail piece can create a connection to the recipient.
 There’s much more to a printed piece of customer communication than the offer itself.
 The look and feel that supports the message can be created using different stock, sizes, colors and fonts.

 Growing up with electronic devices, print is something exclusive for many young people.
 Print is appreciated as something special, that people take time for in their day to consume.